achow101/wallet-fingerprinting/fingerprints.md

 ## Bitcoin Core

+No preset inputs, no user custom things, just the default Bitcoin Core as a software wallet.

 * Anti-fee-sniping with nLockTime
   * locktime is either current block height
   * or 10% randomly up to 100 blocks back, randomly